-I am an incoming Ph.D. student in medieval history at Boston College, set to begin my doctoral studies in the fall of 2019.
+I am currently a Ph.D. student in medieval history at Boston College, where I began my studies in 2019.
 From 2015 to 2017, I attended Yale University as a Marquand Scholar

 , where I received my M.A. in religion from the Divinity School.
 I also hold my B.A. in history and classics from Bard College, where I attended from 2011 to 2015 as an Excellence and Equal Cost Scholar

 I also have extensive experience working in the publishing industry, having held editorial positions at Wiley-Blackwell

 .
 At Yale Divinity School, I re-founded the previously defunct scholarly journal of religion Glossolalia

 , and served as its editor in chief from 2016 to 2018.

 I am currently preparing a new translation of the Old English poem, “The Dream of the Rood,” for volume 3 of New Testament Apocrypha

 , set to be published by Eerdmans in 2021.
 I am also co-authoring a new introduction to the poem with Sam Osborn.
 Chance Bonar